Listening Woman: Plot

 After dropping off the evidence at the FBI office in Albuquerque, Leaphorn requests to read the file on the robbery.
 After some coaxing, Leaphorn is granted access to the file where he reads about John Tull, the one robber in the crime that was captured after he was shot by a police officer.
 John Tull is extremely loyal to a lieutenant in the Buffalo Society named Hoski.
 Hoski was never captured, but Tull claims Hoski to be his best friend.
 Leaphorn learns that sometime after the interviews he read, Tull had his bail paid and jumped on his bail, presumably to reunite with the Buffalo Society and Hoski who must have paid from the money from the robbery.

-Leaphorn begins reviewing what he has learned and realizes that, based on the information he now has that Margaret Cigarette must have sat in a different spot than was reported, one that meant the killer of Hosteen Tso and Anna Atcitty came from the canyon, not the road like the police originally thought meaning that they never searched the canyon for the murderer and that the murderer or murderers may still be out there and may find that the Tso Hogan was once again occupied and that Theodora and Benjamin may now be in danger.
+Leaphorn begins reviewing what he has learned and realizes that, based on the information he now has that Margaret Cigaret must have sat in a different spot than was reported, one that meant the killer of Hosteen Tso and Anna Atcitty came from the canyon, not the road like the police originally thought meaning that they never searched the canyon for the murderer and that the murderer or murderers may still be out there and may find that the Tso Hogan was once again occupied and that Theodora and Benjamin may now be in danger.

 Leaphorn drives to Tso hogan and finds it empty with food and supplies left behind.
 A rainstorm, which had occurred while Leaphorn was in Albuquerque, washed any tracks away, but he makes out large dog paw prints inside the hogan and realizes with horror that Gold Rims and his dog must be involved somehow.
 With a flashlight, his revolver and his portable radio, Leaphorn quickly makes his way into the canyon to search for Benjamin and Theodora.

 Leaphorn spends the entire day until pitch dark making his way down the canyon until he hears far off sound of voices.
 Leaphorn makes his way toward the voices, but his scent causes Gold Rims' dog to find him, forcing Leaphorn to shoot his revolver at the dog before losing it in the struggle.
 In his desperate attempt to escape being killed by the large dog, he finds himself stuck on top of a shelf of the canyon where the voices find him.
 In the small group of 3 people that find him, Leaphorn makes out one of them to be John Tull and the other to be Gold Rims, who is referred to as Hoski by the 3rd person.
 Being up on the shelf with no way for the dog to climb up and no way to prevent themselves from being attacked by Leaphorn possibly dropping rocks onto them, Hoski (Gold Rims) decides to start a fire that would cause the shelf to catch fire due to the assorted dried bushes in the canyon.
 Leaphorn watches in horror as the 3 men and the dog walk away just as the fire becomes impossible to escape, with them leaving him to burn alive.